GodfredArhinful/birthday-wisher/Automated Birthday Wisher/README.md

 Also, keep an excel sheet ready.
 The excel sheet must contain the following details : Name , Email , Contact, Birthday and Year.
 You may add other details also.
 And the last requirement is to switch on lesser secure apps on gmail.

-If you feel any problem,feel free to contact @ ashutoshbritish@gmail.com

-Thanks to CodeWithHarry for the tutorial.